Skip to Main Content

 ADHD Therapy for Children & Adults in Walled Lake, MI | CIP - iStock-2151872604

 Our ADHD treatments begin with a QEEG brain map to identify individual patterns in brain function.
-This map forms the basis of a customized, noninvasive care plan that may include neuromodulation, neurofeedback, or other targeted interventions.
+This map serves as the basis for a customized, non-invasive care plan that may include neuromodulation, neurofeedback, or other targeted interventions.

 Clients typically complete a series of neurotherapy sessions that retrain focus, improve cognitive flexibility, and reduce impulsive behavior.
 As treatment progresses, brain maps are repeated every 10 sessions to track changes and guide next steps.